U-Py/U.Py.Home/README.md

 A group of python users and enthusiasts to improve upon their python skill-sets as a community.
 This is an academic non-profit organzation.

 # Who could be members?
-This will involve:UWM personnel (both current and past)
+Members could be UWM personnel (both current and past).
 + students
 + post-docs
 + faculty-members